-Title IX Coordinator

-208-792- 2689

-titleix@lcsc.edu

-Director of Campus Security

-208-792-2226

-security@lcsc.edu

-Coeur d’Alene Center

-208-666-6707

-Coeur d’Alene, Idaho

 Reports may be filed confidentially.
 Students filing complaints requesting anonymity will be apprised of the potential limitations of the investigative and student judicial process when such requests are granted, and the granting of those requests may not be guaranteed if the safety of the campus community is deemed at risk.

-If school officials know or reasonably should know about possible sexual harassment or sexual misconduct, a report must be filed with the Title IX Coordinator.
-The Title IX Coordinator will initiate an investigation into all complaints of discrimination, sexual harassment, and sexual misconduct, in a manner it deems appropriate, based on the information available.
-If a student requests an investigation not occur, or to remain anonymous, the Title IX Coordinator will explain the greater impact to campus, limitations in resolution, other resources available to the student, and that retaliation is prohibited.
-In some cases, school officials may need to proceed with an investigation regardless of the student’s desires, based on certain criteria as outlined in LCSC Policy 3.110 – Discrimination, Sexual Harassment, and Sexual Misconduct.
-If a determination is made to proceed with an investigation against the wishes of the student, the student will be informed of such and the College will take every reasonable precaution to keep the student safe.
+Upon receipt of notice or a complaint of an alleged violation of the policy prohibited discrimination, sexual harassment, and retaliation, the Title IX Coordinator, or his/her designees, will conduct an initial assessment of the information and will reach out to the Complainant and offer supportive measures and an opportunity to file a formal complaint.
+The Title IX Coordinator will work with the Complainant to determine whether the individual prefers a supportive and remedial response, and informal response option, or a formal investigation and grievance process.
+In some cases, school officials may need to proceed with an investigation regardless of the student’s desires, based on certain criteria as outlined in Lewis-Clark State College Policy 3.110 – Discrimination, Sexual Harassment, and Retaliation Prohibited.
+If a determination is made to proceed with an investigation against the wishes of the student, the student will be informed of such and the College will take every reasonable precaution to keep the student safe and provide supportive measures.

-See LCSC Policy 3.110 – Discrimination, Sexual Harassment, and Sexual Misconduct for more information on processes and procedures in place to respond to allegations that may implicate this policy and be a violation of the Student Code of Conduct.
-The College strives to respond in a prompt and effective manner so as to stop the alleged conduct and prevent its recurrence.

 If a member of the campus community believes that the College has not complied with the provisions of Title IX, he/she may file a complaint by contacting the Office of Civil Rights at 1-800-421-3481 or www2.ed.gov/about/offices/list/ocr/docs/howto.html.

 Prohibited Conduct